 “Do not pity the dead, Harry James Potter-Evans-Verres.
 Pity those who live without love.”

-And with that, he boarded a train, and disappeared into the tunnel.
+And with that, he boarded a train and disappeared into the tunnel.
 His world was all worlds.
 His world was fire.
 His world was void.
 His world was formless nothing.
 His world was stagnant death.
-He focused all his being onto the two worlds that mattered.
+He focused all his being on the two worlds that mattered.
 In one, the star burned, rendering the world insane, its very soul raging with white plasma that rendered such abstract notions as space and time irrelevant in the face of the heat.

 He looked across the span of eons into the other world, wherein the Boy Who Lived was dead.